mendix/ProcessQueue/README.md

 ## Other

 The constant: "FinishedQueuedActionsCleanupInDays" can be used to automatically clean up finished queued actions (through the scheduled event SE_CleanupFinishedQueuedActions):
-Negative value = disabled.0 = clear all finished actions1 or more = clear all finished actions that completed [1 or more] days ago.
+Negative value = disabled.
+0 = clear all finished actions.
+1 or more = clear all finished actions that completed [1 or more] days ago.

 Please note that (when dealing a large amount of actions in a short period of time):
--> Create QueuedAction (no commit) -> add to list -> append to queue -> commit list of queued actions is inferior to:
+-> Create QueuedAction (no commit) -> add to list -> append to queue -> commit list of queued actions
+is inferior to:
 -> Create QueuedAction (commit) -> append to queue.

 However both constructions should work now (tested batch sizes up to 10000 objects in size).